How enterprises should mitigate, manage, and resolve B Notices

 The IRS relies on this matching process to maintain the integrity of the self-reporting aspect of the US income tax system.
 When a name and TIN combination doesn’t match the IRS database, the IRS can’t reconcile the income reported with an individual or non-exempt entity’s US tax return.

-Each of these filings may represent lost tax revenue—or, at minimum, the tax revenue the IRS can’t track if it isn’t included on a tax return.
+Each filing may represent lost tax revenue—or, at minimum, the tax revenue the IRS can’t track if it isn’t included on a tax return.

 To resolve this issue, the IRS has taken three key steps, all of which result in the actual B Notice:

-It is particularly important to follow the required actions as set forth in IRS Publication 1281 here, as companies that follow the prescribed procedures should not have to pay the fines in the actual penalty notice 972CG.
+It is imperative to follow the required actions as outlined in IRS Publication 1281 here, as companies that follow the prescribed procedures should not have to pay the fines in the actual penalty notice 972CG.

 Here is a key overview of the process for handling B Notices:

-Determine the appropriate withholding, solicitation, or account updates based upon the account records and details listed in Question 14 of Publication 1281.
+• Determine the appropriate withholding, solicitation, or account updates based on the account records and details listed in Question 14 of Publication 1281.

-Begin back-up withholding at a rate of 24% on all future payments no later than 30 days after you have received the B Notice, keeping in mind that if the certified TIN (i.e. Form W-9) is received, it will alleviate the need for backup withholding.
+• Begin back-up withholding at a rate of 24% on all future payments no later than 30 days after receiving the B Notice, keeping in mind that if the certified TIN (i.e., Form W-9) is received, it will alleviate the need for backup withholding.

 One of the most important nuances of B Notices is distinguishing between the first and second notices that a filer receives (the IRS notice does not distinguish between them) – as each requires different actions.

-First B Notice: A first B Notice that refers to a combination of a name and TIN that hasn't been recognized in any B Notice obtained within the preceding three calendar years by the filer.
-Those who are indicated in a first B Notice are required to fill out a valid Form W-9 in order to prevent backup withholding.
+• First B Notice: A first B Notice refers to a combination of a name and TIN that hasn't been recognized in any B Notice obtained within the preceding three calendar years by the filer.
+Those who are indicated in a first B Notice are required to fill out a valid Form W-9 to prevent backup withholding.

-Second B Notice: If a mismatched taxpayer identifier has been identified by two B Notices within three calendar years, backup withholding can no longer be remedied by filling out Form W-9.
-In this case, an enterprise needs to collect a social security number or IRS confirmation letter for entities in order to stop further backup withholding.
+• Second B Notice: If two B Notices have identified a mismatched taxpayer identifier within three calendar years, backup withholding can no longer be remedied by filling out Form W-9.
+In this case, an enterprise needs to collect a social security number or IRS confirmation letter for entities to stop further backup withholding.

 Meeting the above timelines and requirements can help enterprises avoid fines of $270 per mismatched taxpayer identifier.

-As an integral onboarding procedure, enterprises should be collecting taxpayer information (via Form W-9 as a best practice) and validating customer TINs with the IRS TIN matching system.
+As an integral onboarding procedure, enterprises should collect taxpayer information (via Form W-9 as a best practice) and validate customer TINs with the IRS TIN matching system.
 This will help dramatically reduce the number of accounts subject to a B Notice.

 Stay up to date with industry news and our innovative product solutions.